marithamprecht/Informatikprojekt-Nele-und-Marit/README.md

 ## Achte Stunde <a name="6"></a>

-In dieser Stunde war her Buhl abwesend.
 Wir arbeiteten an unserem Greenfootprojekt weiter.